hyperledger/indy-hipe/text/rich-schemas/README.md

 objects.
 It may be helpful to think of a presentation definition as the mirror image of a mapping object.
 Where a mapping object specifies the graph paths of the attributes to be signed, a presentation definition specifies the graph query that may be fulfilled by such graph paths.
-What introduces some additional complexity to the presentation definition is the possibility that multiple graph paths might satisfy the query.
+The presentation definition does not need to concern itself with specifying a particular mapping that contains the desired graph paths, any mapping that contains those graph paths may be acceptable.
+The fact that multiple graph paths might satisfy the query adds some complexity to the presentation definition.
 The query may also restrict the acceptable set of issuers and credential definitions and specify the desired predicates.

 A presentation definition is expressed using JSON-LD.
 One significant difference from proof requests is that a presentation definition may be stored on the